 Hosting a ‘Make and Take’ Communi-Tea party

-All you need to do is get a group of people together from your community.
-For example, it could be your family and friends, your work colleagues or class mates at school or college, or maybe people from a club or group you go to.
+For example, you could host a video call with your family and friends, your work colleagues or class mates at school or college, people from your place of worship, or people from a club or group you go to.

 Things you could make:

 - Some home-cooked food or baking (have a look at our ‘Lovely Leftovers’ recipe card in your ‘Get Involved’ pack)

 - Something crafty, like a handmade greeting card, or a decoration (check out our ‘Green Goodies’ card in your pack)

 Now is the time to save the week in your diary, and to start thinking about what you might do to get involved.
 You can help let people know about the Week by using our Scottish Learning Disability Week themed designs on your social media channels.